On this page

 Other reasons why people might choose to take out health insurance include:

-- the ability to choose your doctor or specialist and the hospital you prefer from the health insurer’s agreed providers
+- the ability to choose the doctor or specialist and the preferred hospital from the health insurer’s agreed providers

 - often being able to get treatment faster in a private hospital than might be possible on a public waiting list